Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 “fight” in fight songs is dependent on the particular conference a college belongs to.
 For instance, Louisiana State University, or LSU as it appears in the `fight_songs` dataset, is a member of the SEC conference.
-Thus, LSU is predicted to have a relatively large number of occurrences of “fight” in its fight song, since SEC has the second highest median occurrences of this word amongst the conferences considered.
+Thus, LSU’s fight song is predicted to have a relatively large number of occurrences of “fight”, since SEC has the second highest median occurrences of this word amongst the conferences considered.

 We would like to investigate the research question: which characteristics, if any, of fight songs are exclusive to particular